Lumiwealth/lumibot/README.md

 Return the last known prices for a list symbols

 Parameters:
-- symbols (list(str)): list of asset/share representations
+- symbols (list(str/asset)): list of share/asset representations

-Return type: dict of str:float
+Return type: dict of str:float or asset:asset object

 #### get_tradable_assets

 Return the list of tradable assets for the used broker

-Return type: list(str)
+Return type: list(str/asset)

 ## Data Source Methods